 How long is the course?

-The video episodes add up to roughly four hours, but working your way through all the content takes much longer than that.
+The video episodes add up to roughly seven hours, but working your way through all the content takes much longer than that.
 I estimate that the course takes between 50 and 100 hours to go through in its entirety, but don’t worry if that sounds daunting, you’re not supposed to do all at once and most students don’t need all parts of the course!
 But it’s nice to know that the content is there, if you need it.